 Every summer I plant a batch of Genovese basil.
-That’s the broad-leaved, emerald green herb that we all adore for making pesto.
+That’s the broad-leaved, emerald green herb that we all adore for easy pesto pasta dinners.

 There’s a bonus as I wait for the big fall harvest of basil plants for making batches of pesto for the freezer: I pinch off the top leaves of the basil to encourage growth and to prevent flowering (and bolting).